OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 To run tests: `yarn test`

-If you receive a non-sensical test result (e.g. duplicated test cases, or a test failing that should be passing), try running `yarn test:clean`.
+If you receive a non-sensical test result (e.g. duplicated test cases, or a test failing that should be passing), try running `yarn test:force`.
 The build cache will sometimes get corrupted/broken.

 ## Adding Contracts